-It’s all about minimalism.
+Before you go installing every possible plugin, take a step back.
+You can have too much of a good thing.
 Any fulltime or freelance SEO consultant will tell you that you need to be incredibly choosey with the plugins that you install in the back end of WordPress.

 You don’t want to take painstaking steps to make sure your site is running as lean as possible with good hosting, slick design, and high-end hosting, only to be slowed down by a bunch of WordPress plugins that were supposed to help you.

-We’re not saying that you should ban all SEO plugins.
-Some of them are incredibly helpful.
-In fact, some of them are time-savers and lifesavers.
-But you want to make sure that you only keep the ones that offer you real value and throw the rest away.
+But you need to ensure that you only keep the ones offering real value.
+Throw the rest away.
 You don’t have room for any redundancy (i.e. two plugins that compress images), or anything that doesn’t actually help you.

 Which ones should you use?
 We have polled a bunch of nerds that have been obsessed with all the latest trends in SEO in the last decade, and compiled a list of the best WordPress SEO plugins.